hashicorp/terraform-website/content/source/docs/cloud/vcs/azure-devops-services.html.md

 ## Step 3: On Terraform Cloud, Set up Your Provider

-1. (Optional) Enter a display name for your Azure DevOps Services VCS Provider.
+1. (Optional) Enter a **Name** for this VCS connection.

-1. Enter your Azure DevOps Services application's **App ID** and **Client Secret.** These can be found in the application's details, which should still be open in the browser tab from Step 2.
+1. Enter your Azure DevOps Services application's **App ID** and **Client Secret**.
+These can be found in the application's details, which should still be open in the browser tab from Step 2.

     ![Terraform Cloud screenshot: the ssh key screen](./images/azure-devops-services-tfe-secret.png)